Date of Creationcirca 1942

 In 2000, Dr. Krell purchased the chess set from Rovina Nagel, daughter of Rosa Nagel.
-Rosa received the set in Vienna in the fall of 1946 as a gift from a German soldier after she had given him food and shelter on his way to the American sector of the city to surrender.
-The solider is believed to have acquired the chess set while stationed as a guard in the Warsaw ghetto; it was presumably offered to him as a bribe.
+Rosa received the set in Vienna in the fall of 1946 as a gift from a German soldier after she had given him food and shelter on his way to the American sector of the city where he planned to surrender.
+The soldier is believed to have acquired the chess set while stationed as a guard in the Warsaw ghetto; it may have been offered to him as a bribe.

 Rosa brought the chess set with her to Canada when she immigrated in 1969, living first in Montreal and then in Vancouver from 1976.
 Nagel shared her story of the chess set in several interviews for the Montreal Star in 1970 and 1971, Le Petit Journal and the Telegram Weekend Magazine in 1971, La Presse in 1972, the Toronto Jewish Press in 1973 and the Province in 1980.

 Although the provenance of this set cannot be verified with certainty, efforts have been made to confirm its authenticity.
 A research file is available for consultation upon request.

 Legal Statuspermanent collection

 NoteExtensive research file is available including an independent materials analysis from 1970, a Canadian Conservation Institute materials analysis report from 1994 and a donor interview video recording.